The Gang Gets Ready for Prime Time: Viewers

 In its original American broadcast, "The Gang Gets Ready for Prime Time" was seen by an estimated 0.159 million household viewers and gained a 0.04 ratings share among adults aged 18–49 in FX, and 0.123 million household viewers and gained a 0.05 ratings share among adults aged 18–49 in FXX.
 Combined, the episode was seen by an estimated 0.282 million household viewers and a 0.09 ratings share among adults aged 18–49.
 This means that 0.09 percent of all households with televisions watched the episode.
-This was a 8% decrease in viewership from the previous episode, which was watched by 0.304 million viewers with a 0.09 in the 18–49 demographics across its two simulcast airings.
+This was an 8% decrease in viewership from the previous episode, which was watched by 0.304 million viewers with a 0.09 in the 18–49 demographics across its two simulcast airings.

 Critical reviews

 The episode received critical acclaim.
 Ross Bonaime of Collider wrote, "Just as great is the penultimate episode, where The Gang prepares to appear on The Golden Bachelor, in 'The Gang Gets Ready for Prime Time.'
 In doing this, they put themselves under a focus group to find the 'perfect version' of themselves, one that appeals to the widest audience and will offend no one, which, they point out, is where great art comes from.
 Even after all these years, The Gang obviously shows that they are never going to be ready for primetime."

-Charles Papadopoulos of ScreenRant wrote, "'The Gang Gets Ready for Prime Time' is an instant classic, scoring the highest in It's Always Sunny season 17 by a significant margin, due to its laugh-out-loud absurd humor and genuine approach to classic character dynamics."
+Charles Papadopoulos of Screen Rant wrote, "'The Gang Gets Ready for Prime Time' is an instant classic, scoring the highest in It's Always Sunny season 17 by a significant margin, due to its laugh-out-loud absurd humor and genuine approach to classic character dynamics."

 Jerrica Tisdale of Telltale TV gave the episode a 4.5 star rating out of 5 and wrote, "'The Gang Gets Ready for Prime Time' is simply a hilarious episode that takes elements from previous ones and elevates them into a unique premise.
 It just works."
 Sam Huang of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "While Frank isn't featured in this episode, the Gang plays off each other incredibly well.
 Even though the premise of the Gang simply hosting a dinner party and testing out their likeability is pretty basic, there's never a dull moment on the screen."